 With the messaging to reduce our plastic use so loud and clear, it seems odd that so many are choosing to carpet their gardens with the stuff.
 Artificial grass, faux lawn, plastic grass – whatever you call it, it has never been so widely used.
-And homeowners, or renters, who choose to install it, often cite low maintenance as their number one reason.
+And homeowners, or renters, who choose to install it, often cite it being low maintenance as their number one reason.

 Now, we know not everyone enjoys mowing the lawn – even with the best lawn mower on hand to help – so we understand why people would want to do away with this regular outdoor chore.

 However, the (fake) grass isn't always greener on the other side.
 As well as the negative ecological impacts of this landscaping option, a growing number of people are realizing that artificial grass maybe isn't the fuss-free choice they were sold.